Pete Richert: Washington Senators

 Richert was also an All-Star during both seasons.
 In the 1965 All-Star Game, he pitched two scoreless innings, and struck out Willie Mays and Willie Stargell.
 He was the losing pitcher in the 1966 game, giving up a single to former Dodgers teammate Maury Wills, which scored Tim McCarver for the winning run in the 10th inning.

 Baltimore Orioles

-After going 2–6 to start the season, Richert was acquired by the Baltimore Orioles in a deal sending Mike Epstein and Frank Bertaina to Washington.
+He started ten of eleven games and was 2-6 with a 4.64 ERA before being acquired by the Baltimore Orioles from the Senators for Mike Epstein and Frank Bertaina on 29 May 1967.
 Richert went 7–10 with the Orioles in his final season as a starter.